Somatic Psychotherapy: How Body-Centered Therapy Can Heal Psychological Trauma

 Somatic psychotherapy can be conducted one-on-one or in a group setting and usually combines talk therapy with various physical techniques.
 Clients are often asked to recall their traumatic experience(s), and the clinician may teach relaxation techniques based on the client’s physical responses.
 Common interventions can include deep breathing techniques and meditation.
 Additionally, clinicians may work with clients through practices such as reiki, acupressure, and various types of movement, such as yoga, dance, or tai chi.
 Vocal exercises or massage may also be implemented.

-If you've ever felt tension in your body after a long, stressful day at the office, or you've become emotional during a relaxing yoga session, you've probably realized that there can be a strong, unyielding connection between the body and mind.
-Because PTSD often affects the central nervous system, survivors can feel that they're always "on" and unable to rest and unwind.
+If you've ever felt tension in your body after a long, stressful day at the office, or you've become emotional during a relaxing yoga session, you've probably realized that there can be a strong, unyielding connection between the mind and body.
+Because PTSD often affects the central nervous system, that strong mind/body connection makes survivors feel that they're always "on" and unable to rest and unwind.
 A seemingly insignificant event can make a PTSD survivor go into overdrive, potentially making true relaxation virtually impossible.

 Somatic therapy is typically holistic.
-It can incorporate the mind, body, and spirit to relieve emotional and physical pain, potentially allowing the client to release emotions that may be trapped in their body.
+While the techniques are body-oriented, they can incorporate the mind, body, and spirit to relieve emotional and physical pain, potentially allowing the client to release emotions that may be trapped in their body.
 By releasing pent-up tension, frustration, anger, and fear caused by traumatic events, the client can begin to enjoy life and find inner peace.

 Somatic psychotherapy facts